hashicorp/vault/website/source/docs/auth/jwt.html.md

 1. Configure Allowed Callback URLs.
 1. Copy client ID and secret.
-1. If you see Vault errors involving signature, check the application's Advanced > OAuth settings and verify that that signing algorithm is "RS256".
+1. If you see Vault errors involving signature, check the application's Advanced > OAuth settings and verify that signing algorithm is "RS256".

 #### Gitlab
 1. Visit Settings > Applications.
-1. Fill out name and Redirect URIs.
+1. Fill out Name and Redirect URIs.
 1. Making sure to select the "openid" scope.
 1. Copy client ID and secret.